slerman12/Help-me/2-Opposing-views.md

 My uncle Slava was the first descendant of my grandparents, then my mom Nélya, both born in Samarkand.
 Then, via my aunt Jenya, my older cousins Lena and Irina.

-My cousins, sister, and I were also all born in Samarkand, all of us also Ashkenazi Jews.
+My cousins, sister, and I were also all born in Samarkand, all Jewish Ashkenazi, also.

 When my mom was 33, she had my older sister Marina.